 Estrogen is the main female sex hormone, and estradiol, also called 17 beta-estradiol, is a form of estrogen.
-It is one of the two major biologically active estrogens in non-pregnant women, along with estrone (E1).
-A third bioactive estrogen, estriol (E3) is the main pregnancy estrogen.
+Estradiol (E2) and estrone (E1) are prominent biologically active estrogens in women.
+A third bioactive estrogen, estriol (E3) is the primary estrogen in pregnancy.

 Both women and men have estrogen in their bodies.
 Estrogen affects the development of female sex organs and body characteristics, the production of eggs and sperm, and pregnancy.
-In both sexes, they are involved in growth, nerve growth, bone remodeling, and endothelial responsiveness.
+In both sexes, estrogen is involved in pubertal growth, nerve growth, bone remodeling, and endothelial responsiveness.

 Estradiol is produced primarily by the ovaries in women and by the testicles in men.
-Smaller amounts are produced in the breasts, adrenal glands of men and women, and some peripheral tissues, mostly fat cells.
 E2 and E1 can be converted into each other, but E2, estradiol, is stronger.
 It has up to five times the biological potency of E1.

 Belmar compounds estradiol as a bioidentical hormone.
 Bioidentical hormones have the exact chemical and molecular structure and functions as hormones made in the human body, while other types of lab-made hormones, such as conjugated equine estrogen, do not.
-Bioidentical estradiol is derived from plant sources and, like the body’s naturally-produced E2, has the chemical formula C18H24O2.
+Bioidentical estradiol is derived from plant sources and is like the body’s naturally-produced E2.